PScheessele/skills-github-pages/README.md

 ## Step 5: Merge your pull request

 _Nice work, friend :heart:!
-People will be reading your blog in no time!_
+People will (hehehe) be reading your blog in no time!_

 You can now [merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge) your pull request!